 Practical examples and applications

-- A glass of Sauvignon Blanc from Cloudy Bay with a piece of goat cheese Chavroux provides a delicious, fresh combination.
+- A glass of Sauvignon Blanc from Cloudy Bay with a piece of goat cheese Chavroux makes for a delicious, fresh combination.

-- Try a Riesling from the Moselle Dr. Loosen next to a piece of Munster Jacquin for a taste explosion.
+- Try a Riesling from the Mosel from Dr. Loosen next to a piece of Munster of Jacquin for an explosion of taste.

 Serving Temperatures for Optimal Enjoyment